craflin/umdoc/Doc/manual.md

 # Introduction

 *umdoc* is a Markdown to *LaTeX* to *PDF* converter.
-It is small command line tool, which converts a Markdown file or set of Markdown files into an input file (`.tex` file) for a *LaTeX* engine like `xelatex`, `lualatex` or `pdflatex`.
+It is command line tool, which converts a Markdown file or set of Markdown files into an input file (`.tex` file) for a *LaTeX* engine like `xelatex`, `lualatex` or `pdflatex`.
 The *LaTeX* engine is then launched to convert the generated file into a *PDF* document.
-Optional layout information written in *LaTeX* may be provided to customize the look and feel of the generated document.
+Optional layout information written in *LaTeX* may be provided to customize the look of the generated document.

 There are three different modes to use the tool: